vanidesai/uwc/uwc_common/README_UWC_Common_API.md

 			2. Is singleton class: No
 			4. Description:
 			`bool getSubMsgFromQ(CMessageObject& msg)`
-			Retrieve non-RT read message from message queue to publish on EIS
+			Retrieve non-RT read message from message queue to publish on EII
 			Input1: reference to message to retrieve from queue
 			Return: Datatype=boolean, true/false based on success/failure
 	13. breakWaitOnQ()